-The Society's headquarters is to be refurbished in 2019
+The Society's headquarters are being refurbished in 2019

 2019 marks a milestone in the life of the Victorian Society.
 Its handsome headquarters building in Priory Gardens, Bedford Park, West London, is to be thoroughly overhauled and renovated.
 The renovation comes none too soon.
 The Society moved to Bedford Park in 1975 and only minor changes have been made to the premises since then, despite the inexorable growth and changes in the staff’s activities and workload.
 Provision for IT and the other services the Society relies on to play its vital role in conservation and keep in good touch with the membership urgently require modernizing.
 Accessibility issues must also be addressed, while the whole accommodation needs updating and refurbishing.